Muscle Tears – Causes, Symptoms, and Relief Options

 For example, a sprinter may develop a hamstring tear during a race.
 A weekend football player may strain the calf while kicking.
 Even office workers can experience back muscle tears after sitting for long periods and suddenly lifting something heavy.
 These examples show how widespread muscle injuries can be.

-What Causes Muscle Tears and What Are the Symptoms?
+What Causes Muscle Tear and What Are the Symptoms?

 Common Symptoms: